How to Cook Ham for a Classic Holiday Dinner

 Bone-in ham (cook before eating)

-As you learned above, cooking ham for the holidays is pretty darn easy.
-If you're looking for a recipe, this basic holiday ham is a great place to start.
-This recipe teaches you how to glaze a ham and includes three different glazes to choose from.
+Cooking ham for the holidays is pretty darn easy.
+If you're looking for an oven-baked recipe, this basic holiday ham is a great place to start.
+This recipe teaches you how to glaze a ham and includes three different glaze recipes.

 Step One: Preheat oven to 325°F. Score ham by making shallow diagonal cuts in a diamond pattern at 1-inch intervals.
 Place ham on a rack in a shallow roasting pan.
 Insert an oven-going thermometer into center of ham.
 (Thermometer should not touch the bone.)
 Cover with foil.